privateai/NeMo-Guardrails-fixes/README.md

 #### Async API

-NeMo Guardrails is an async-first toolkit, which means that the core mechanics are implemented using the Python async model.
-The public methods have both a sync and an async version, such as `LLMRails.generate` and `LLMRails.generate_async`.
+NeMo Guardrails is an async-first toolkit as the core mechanics are implemented using the Python async model.
+The public methods have both a sync and an async version.
+For example: `LLMRails.generate` and `LLMRails.generate_async`.

 ### Supported LLMs